colyseus/docs/docs/getting-started/unity3d-client.md

 npm start
 ```

-The built-in demonstration comes with a single [room handler](https://github.com/colyseus/colyseus-unity3d/blob/master/Server/src/rooms/MyRoom.ts), containing a suggested way of handling entities and users.
+The built-in demonstration comes with a single [room handler](https://github.com/colyseus/colyseus-unity3d/blob/master/Server/src/rooms/MyRoom.ts), containing a suggested way of handling entities and players.
 Feel free to change all of it to fit your needs!

 ## Creating a Colyseus Settings Object: